G2Pavon/studiomdlPlusPlus/README.md

 This tool is a C++ port of Valve's goldsrc studiomdl, the Half-Life 1 MDL (version 10) file format compiler tool.
+Compiles [Studio Model Data](https://developer.valvesoftware.com/wiki/SMD) from [QC](https://developer.valvesoftware.com/wiki/QC) files to a [MDL](https://developer.valvesoftware.com/wiki/QC) file.

 This project aims to provide a modern, cleaner, and more maintainable alternative to Valve's original GoldSrc studiomdl tool.
 While Sven-Coop's SDK offers a modern version, it isn't open-source for some reason.

 Feel free to contribute, suggest improvements, or offer feedback!.
 This repositry was created by a mapper, not a programmer, so contributions are welcome.
-I simply made this project because, as a mapper, I want to use the best tools for mapping.
+I start this project because, as a mapper, I want to use the best tools for mapping.

 ---